top of page

 Assuming this is case, every devotee of place can work on manifesting new appropriate stewardship through meditative visualization of a positive future for Stewart's.

-Envision a 'miracle'
+Envision a miracle

-is our friend
+Mercury retrograde is our friend here

 Why?
 The property legally changed hands during a Mercury retrograde period.
-According to time-proven astrological influences, on the subtle plane this bodes for potential chaos, confusion, and uncertainty for any new 'owner' of an existing operation if at the time of legal change energies are un-centered and not in their fullest integrity -- which, according to an insider eyewitness report, they weren't.
+According to time-proven astrological influences, on the subtle plane this bodes for potential chaos, confusion, and uncertainty for any new owner of an existing operation IF at the time of legal change energies are un-centered and not in their fullest integrity -- which, according to an insider eyewitness report, they weren't.

 Not by a long shot.